Sustainability Management

 • Safety discussion forums

-• CSR surveys
+• CSR Procurement Questionnaire

-• Whistleblower System (compliance hotline)
+• Whistleblower System (Compliance Hotline)

 Local communities and the general public We work to honor and respect the local culture of each community where our operations are based, and to maintain effective dialog and communication with community members.